 How to Overcome ADHD Paralysis

-While there is no standardized ADHD paralysis treatment, we’ve developed a list of 6 coping techniques.
-It’s important to keep in mind that these strategies are much more prevalent when you’re also receiving professional treatment for ADHD.
+While there is no standardized ADHD paralysis treatment, we’ve developed a list of six coping techniques.
+It’s important to keep in mind that these strategies are much more prevalent when you also receive professional treatment for ADHD.

 1.)
 Plan Out Tasks